castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ![img.png](../../screenshots/connect-cluster-2.png)

-The script will create rhw following Kubernetes objects related to the `castai-agent` agent:
+The script will create the following Kubernetes objects related to the `castai-agent` agent:

 - namespace and deployment
 - serviceaccount and secret